 This work contributes to at least three literatures.
 The first is a general literature on improving business practices and management in firms.
-Most of this literature has focused on short training courses and microenterprises (see McKenzie and Woodruff, 2014 for a review).
+Most of this literature has focused on short training courses and microenterprises (see McKenzie 2020 for a recent review).
 However, several studies show the potential of more intensive individualized consulting to improve management in small and medium enterprises.
-In addition to Bloom et al.'s (2013) work in India, this includes Bruhn et al. (2018) with firms averaging 14 workers in Mexico, and Higuchi et al. (2017) with firms averaging 20 workers in Vietnam.2 Secondly, while we are not aware of other studies that directly test group-based versus individual consulting, a recent literature has highlighted the ability of firms to improve their business practices when formed into groups or paired with other firms that can serve as role models (e.g. Cai and Szeidl 2018, Chatterji et al. 2018, Dalton et al. 2018, Lafortune et al. 2018).
-Finally, this paper contributes to a broader literature on how to scale up policies from promising researcher pilot studies (e.g. Banerjee et al, 2017, Bold et al, 2018).
-Our results show the promise of group-based consulting as a pathway to greater scale.
+In addition to Bloom et al. (2013)'s work in India, this includes Bruhn et al. (2018) with firms averaging 14 workers in Mexico, and Higuchi et al. (2017) with firms averaging 20 workers in Vietnam.2